 Washing your car and degreasing auto parts at home can send detergents and other contaminants through the storm sewer system.
-Dumping automotive fluids into storm drains has the same result as dumping the materials directly
+Dumping automotive fluids into storm drains has the same result as dumping the materials directly into a waterbody.

-- ◆ Repair leaks and dispose of used auto fluids - and batteries at designated drop-off or recycling locations.
+- Use a commercial car wash that treats or recycles its wastewater, or wash your car on your yard so the water infiltrates into the ground. - Repair leaks and dispose of used auto fluids and batteries at designated drop-off or recycling locations.